tchigy/db_description/README.md

     `if (   _.contains(['purchase.order', 'sale.order'], this.model) & _.contains(['done', 'cancel'], record.state))`

 don't forget to add dependency on your addon manifest `__openerp__.py` to make sure that your module is installed after sale module

+## disable_edit_don_invoice

+Have the same behavoir of the previous module but only on invoices.